- Information collected on the Site

 - To allow you to participate in interactive features of our service, when you choose to do so.

 We may combine this information with information you give to us and information we collect about you in our legitimate interests (where we have considered that these are not overridden by your rights).
 We will use this information and the combined information for the purposes set out above (depending on the types of information we receive).

 Where permitted in our legitimate interest or with your prior consent where required by law, we will use your personal information for marketing analysis and to provide you with promotional update communications by email about our products/services.

 You may receive emails from us if you subscribe to our mailing lists or otherwise request information regarding our products, services, or specific Turbonomic events.
 We respect your time and attention by limiting the frequency of our mailings.

 You can object to further marketing at any time by simply selecting the “unsubscribe” link at the end of all our marketing and promotional update communications to you, or by sending us an email to firstname.lastname@example.org.

 If you have received unwanted, unsolicited email from Turbonomic or purporting to be from Turbonomic, please forward a copy of that email with your comments to email@example.com.

 We may give your information to:

 - Any member of our group, which means our subsidiaries, our ultimate holding company and its subsidiaries, who support our processing of personal data under this policy.
-[If any of these parties are using your information for direct marketing purposes, we will only transfer the information to them for that purpose with your prior consent].

 - Selected third parties.
 Currently, Turbonomic will not share your personal information with any third parties except if: